Get Seriously Citrusy with the Best Patrón Citrónge Margarita Recipe

 What’s in a margarita?

-Ingredients in a classic Margarita recipe
+Ingredients in a Classic Margarita

-TRY NEXT: The Vanilla Margarita
+Try next: The Vanilla Margarita

 Ingredients & equipment